-South King County Food Coalition (SKCFC) and its farm, Elk Run, are a unique partner with Rotary First Harvest in that there is no actual gleaning involved.
-Instead of recruiting and coordinating with farmers and community members to donate produce, the Harvest Against Hunger VISTA is responsible for helping coordinate the actual production of vegetables grown specifically for food banks and the acquisition of funds for the project.
+South King County Food Coalition (SKCFC) and its farm, Elk Run, are a unique partner with Harvest Against Hunger in that there is no actual gleaning involved.
+Instead of recruiting and coordinating with farmers and community members to donate produce, the Harvest VISTA is responsible for helping coordinate the actual production of vegetables grown specifically for food banks and the acquisition of funds for the project.
 Through a combination of volunteer management, community engagement, and unique funding opportunities, the VISTA has framed Elk Run as a farm created for and by the community at large.

 SKCFC is comprised of twelve food bank directors who run independent food banks that serve their respective communities.
 Due to the huge financial strains facing emergency feeding programs in the region, the Coalition’s farm must seek out unique funding opportunities and resources that don’t compete with the resources of the Coalition.

-Grants are fantastic sources of funding for overhead costs, staff time, and programming.
 For on-site projects such as infrastructure and supplies, Elk Run has relied on the generosity of local Rotary Clubs who have been making donations towards specific goals.
-For example, each club receives a presentation about the overall project and a “wish-list” of future endeavors that still need funding such as a greenhouse, an irrigation system, and a walk-in cooler.
+For example, each club receives a presentation about the overall project and a “wish-list” of future endeavours that still need funding such as a greenhouse, an irrigation system, and a walk-in cooler.
 Depending on their interests and the size of their commitment they are able to choose a specific project that the funding will be used for.
 In 2017, Elk Run Farm was able to procure funds from 11 out of 12 Rotary Clubs in the South King County district.
 This creates a tangible relationship between the club and the project that they are able to physically watch unfold.
 In addition to contributions that each Club can make, Rotary also has a district match program where an organization can double the funding they’ve received from Clubs in one district.
 The farm plans to continue cultivating this partnership and apply for the district match to further develop infrastructure that was started by Rotary Club funding.